 With an aim to redesign its website and app, micro-blogging site Twitter has announced that it is now rolling out its Chirp font to the Twitter app and feed.

-The company detailed the Chirp font as one part of a broader brand refresh, unveiled in January, and now it said that it is ready to be used.
+The company detailed the Chirp font as one part of a broader brand refresh, unveiled in January, and now it says that it is ready to be used.

 “Today, we released a few changes to the way Twitter looks on the web and on your phone.
 While it might feel weird at first, these updates make us more accessible, unique and focused on you and what you are talking about,” the company wrote on the platform on Wednesday.